learn-academy-2022-bravo/week-1-assessment-aVictorWXYZ/interview-questions.md

   Your answer: Iteration is a cycle.

-  Researched answer: Iteration is also called a loop.
+  Researched answer: Iteration is also called a loop. used to repeat something until something happends.
+If the variable to end the iterations isnt established or writen correctly it will run until the computer runs into something that stops it